 Debaters qualify as individuals.
 This is obvious in (1) above, but it is also true in (2), the only difference is that in (2) a team winning a trophy means two individuals have qualified.
 In (3) if a debater has the same partner on both occasions, then two qualify, but if the debater has a different partner each time, only the debater who went 3-0 on both occasions qualifies.
+(This year no one qualified by going undefeated in two tournaments.)

-If a debater came as a singleton and was paired with a debater from another school, then in (1) that debater alone qualifies, and in (2) each debater qualifies to come to State Finals as a representative of their own schools.
+If a debater came as a singleton and was paired with a debater from another school, then in (1) only the debater who received the speaker award qualifies, and in (2) each debater qualifies to come to State Finals as a representative of their own schools, and must debate with someone from their own school as their partner.
 In (3), since it is unlikely a singleton is paired with the same partner from the same school a second time, the debater who goes 3-0 twice alone qualifies (unless, of course, the other debater also went 3-0 with another partner another time).